shirleyzhu233/PyTorch-MAML/README.md

 - **More powerful inner-loop optimization.** The official implementation uses vanilla gradient descent in the inner loop.
 Our code allows momentum and weight decay.

-- **More options for encoder architecture.** Our implementation supports the standard four-layer ConvNet as well as ResNet-12 and ResNet-18 as the encoder.
+- **More options for encoder architecture.** We support the standard four-layer ConvNet as well as ResNet-12 and ResNet-18 as the encoder.

-- **Easy layer freezing.** Our implementation provides an interface for layer freezing experiments.
+- **Easy layer freezing.** We provide an interface for layer freezing experiments.
 One may freeze an arbitrary set of layers or blocks during inner-loop adaptation.

 - **Meta-learning with zero-initialized classifier head.** The official implementation learns a meta-initialization for both the encoder and the classifier head.
 This prevents one from varying the number of categories at training or test time.
 With our implementation, one may opt to learn a meta-initialization for the encoder while initializing the classifier head to zero.